 How To Make Your Own Body Butter:

 All of the ingredients in this DIY body butter are natural and good for your skin.
-You can use organic ingredients if you want an organic body butter.
-The purchase the ingredients at health food stores, pharmacies, or order online.
+You can use organic ingredients if you want this to be an organic body butter recipe.
+You can purchase the ingredients at health food stores, pharmacies, or order online.

 Heat coconut oil and shea butter over low heat in a pyrex glass bowl, stirring frequently just until melted.

 Whisk together well.